TheOtherRolesAU/TheOtherRoles/README.md

 The vents will be sealed after the next meeting, players can't enter or exit sealed vents, but they can still "move to them" underground.\
 **NOTE:**
 - Tickster boxes can't be sealed
+- The Security Guard can't place Cameras on MiraHQ
 - The remaining number of screws can be seen above his special button
 - On Skeld the four cameras will be replaced every 3 seconds (with the next four cameras).
 You can also navigate manually using the arrow keys.